 One strategy in particular stood out:

-Bezos made the decision to ban Powerpoint (and similar) presentations, and instead move to the six-pager model.
-The concept behind this, is that Powerpoints often gloss over important details and focus too much on aesthetics than content; Meetings need to use time productively and have everyone involved focused and knowledgeable on the key content being discussed.
+Bezos made the decision to ban PowerPoint (and similar) presentations, and instead move to the six-pager model.
+The concept behind this is that PowerPoints often gloss over important details and focus too much on aesthetics rather than content.
+But meetings need to use time productively and have everyone involved focused and knowledgeable on the key content being discussed.

 With visual presentations banned (unless strictly necessary), the six pager usage is (often) as follows:

 The success of the document is largely in the structure.